yoheimuta/protolint/mcp/README.md

 Claude will use protolint to analyze the files and report any issues it finds.

-## Protocol Implementation

-The MCP server implementation follows the [Model Context Protocol specification](https://modelcontextprotocol.io) version 2024-11-05:

-1. **Communication**: Uses stdio for communication between the client and server
-2. **Request Types**:
-   - `tools/list`: Returns a list of available tools
-   - `tools/call`: Calls a specific tool with arguments
-3. **Response Types**:
-   - `list_tools_response`: Contains a list of available tools
-   - `call_tool_response`: Contains the result of a tool call
-   - `error`: Contains an error message

-The server implements the protocol's version negotiation mechanism, responding with its supported version (2024-11-05) even if the client requests a different version.
-This follows the specification, which states that if the server doesn't support the requested version, it should respond with another version it does support.

 ## Exit Codes

 The `lint-files` tool returns the following exit codes: